-3.13.1Teachers need to be aware that sometimes disclosures may be made during RHSE lessons; in which case, safeguarding procedures must be followed immediately.
+4.4.1 Teachers need to be aware that sometimes disclosures may be made during RHSE lessons; in which case, safeguarding procedures must be followed immediately.
 Sometimes it is clear that certain children may need time to talk one-to-one after the lesson closes.
 It is important to allow the time and appropriate staffing for this to happen.
 If disclosures occur, the school's disclosure and/or confidentiality policy is followed.

-3.14 Monitoring and evaluation
+4.5 Monitoring and evaluation

-- 3.14.1The RHSE leader will monitor delivery of the programme through observation and discussion with teaching staff to ensure consistent and coherent curriculum provision. - 3.14.2Evaluation of the programme's effectiveness will be conducted on the basis of: - Pupil and teacher evaluation of the content and learning processes - Staff meetings to review and share experience
+- 4.5.1 The RHSE leader will monitor delivery of the programme through observation and discussion with teaching staff to ensure consistent and coherent curriculum provision. - 4.5.2 Evaluation of the programme's effectiveness will be conducted on the basis of: - Pupil and teacher evaluation of the content and learning processes - Staff meetings to review and share experience

-3.15 External contributors
+4.6 External contributors

-- 3.15.1External contributors from the community, e.g. health promotion specialists, school nurses, social workers, and community police and fire officers, make a valuable contribution to the RHSE and PSHE curriculum.
-Their input is carefully planned and monitored so as to fit into and complement the learning. - 3.15.2Teachers/leaders are always present during these sessions and remain responsible for the delivery of the RHSE programme.
+- 4.6.1 External contributors from the community, e.g. health promotion specialists, school nurses, social workers, and community police and fire officers, make a valuable contribution to the RHSE and PSHE curriculum.
+Their input is carefully planned and monitored so as to fit into and complement the learning. - 4.6.2 Teachers/leaders are always be present during these sessions and remain responsible for the delivery of the RHSE programme.